 I’m sure there’s a ton of research on this concept of “brainjacking” going on right now in the broader scientific community (probably on a tiny budget compared to private enterprise).
 I just feel that with all this hype around VR and whatnot, we’re looking too short-term.
 Why don’t companies like Google and Facebook donate/dedicate billions of dollars to this research rather than purchasing expensive VR startups?
 Perhaps that’s too long-term and doesn’t make sense for investors expecting immediate revenue?
 I have no idea, but all I know is that whoever does crack this science will become incredibly rich and powerful.

-Until then, we just blindly leave the complicated shit up to our researchers and scientists to worry about and laugh at people flailing around in their Oculus Rift headsets.
-Haha.
+Until then, all we can do is just blindly leave the complicated stuff up to scientists to worry about and laugh at people flailing around in their Oculus Rift headsets.